aureliomarco/reusable-framework-ios/README.md

 :spiral_notepad: :pencil2: Notes during the course, can be viewed [HERE](https://marcoaurelio.slite.com/api/s/note/54yBhZU416YDjfxH6wb2HY/Writing-Reusable-Frameworks)

-:desktop_computer: link for the [course](https://www.linkedin.com/learning/swift-writing-reusable-frameworks/set-up-your-sample-app-and-workflow?u=26137906)
+:desktop_computer:  Link for the [course](https://www.linkedin.com/learning/swift-writing-reusable-frameworks/set-up-your-sample-app-and-workflow?u=26137906)

 ### Setup
 - IDE: `Xcode 11.1` (Version of the Xcode where the project was builded)